 Dr Alex Balvedi Sales manager Asia HBM and Brüel & Kjær GERMANY

 Vehicle powertrain electrification will change the way we subjectively evaluate a car.
 In this sense, the correct understanding of its acoustic behavior is of utmost importance.
 Typical e-drive noise may contain modulated components.
 As the human brain is designed to focus on modulated signals, e-drive noise can be quite attention-grabbing.
-Hence acoustic quality control and root cause analysis of e-drives in EOL (end-of-line) become critical.
+Hence, acoustic quality control and root cause analysis of e-drives in EOL (end-of-line) become critical.
 An acoustic EOL system must be able to flawlessly assess OK and NOK parts.
 This presentation gives an overview of the NVH characteristics of e-drives and how specialized EOL NVH systems are used to evaluate their acoustic quality.
-It is also shown how vehicle tests help to define the NVH acceptance criteria in EOLs.
+It will also show how vehicle tests help to define the NVH acceptance criteria in EOLs.
 Correlation between vehicle and EOL tests is discussed along with best practices on instrumentation and signal fetching.

 Solving the validation challenge of automated driving